DataDog/hiring-engineers/answers.md

 ## Collecting Metrics with Datadog

 Monitoring data comes in many forms.
 While some systems pour out data continuously others only produce data when special conditions are met.
 Datadog helps you monitor any kind of data and data source.
 When your environments grow in computing capacity and in number of instances it is helpful to tag the single parts to keep the overview.
-Datadog provides a rich set of tagging functionalities that help you providing context to your services.
+Datadog provides a rich set of tagging functionalities that help you to provide context to your services.
 In the following we will start with adding tags to our Host and then move on to collect data from a MySQL database.

 Learn more about tags in the [Getting started with tagging](https://docs.datadoghq.com/getting_started/tagging/) section in the Datadog Docs.